-The training programs of yesteryear were pretty simple: host a class, make people attend, and expect them to do their jobs well afterwards. eLearning came along and the model stayed the same, except we expected people to learn what they needed from sitting at a computer instead.
+The training programs of yesteryear were pretty simple: host a class, make people attend, and expect them to do their jobs well afterwards. eLearning came along and the model stayed pretty much the same—except now we expected people to learn from sitting at a computer instead.

 Corporate learning is not about hosting training or delivering eLearning just because.
 It’s about changing behaviors and improving performance.
 To do that, you need to have a plan.
 You need strategies for what happens before, during, and after the training.

-To get you started, we’ve created a simple template for planning your training program.
+That’s why we created a simple training template to kickstart your design.
+Use it to plan your next training program.
 It’s available as a free download below.

 You probably already know the importance of learning objectives, and that you need to identify your primary objective(s) before creating a learning solution.
 Beyond just identifying the objective itself, we also recommend you decide what type of objective you are building towards.
 Do you want people to gain a general awareness of a new procedure or process?
 Acquire specific knowledge about the features and benefits of a new product?
 Build their interpersonal communication skills?